robinweser/fela/docs/recipes/DisplayNameComponents.md

 ```

-## More solutions in the future
+## Other solutions

 Like i said ealier, there is no automatic solution to handle this case right now.
-But, they are possibilities with babel plugins to help us out.
+But, there are possibilities with babel plugins that might help out.
 The most promising one is [babel-plugin-transform-react-stateless-component-name](https://github.com/wyze/babel-plugin-transform-react-stateless-component-name)
-Right now, it can't handle HOC but people are working on it and maybe someday, will be able to let babel handle this for us.
+Right now, it can't handle HoCs, but people are working on it and maybe someday we'll be able to use Babel instead.